Yasukazu/Screenshot-OCR/README.md

 sudo apt install tesseract-ocr-jpn -y
 ```

 0a2.
-Download better data set and set environment variables
+Download a better(just a bit more accurate) data and set its environment variable

 ```
 mkdir -p ~/.local/share/tessdata/best